 Read more about Universitas 21.

 Heads of Departments are asked to be responsible, in the first instance, for identifying potential applicants.
 They should encourage applications from suitably qualified members of academic staff and, in doing so, consider relatively junior or recently appointed members of academic staff who have demonstrated outstanding teaching as well as more experienced staff with a distinguished record of achievement.

 Staff may, however, initiate applications through discussion with their Head of Department.
-Further advice regarding their proposed Fellowship project can be obtained in discussion with the President of the Academic Board, Associate Deans (Teaching and Learning) and the Pro Vice-Chancellor (Academic).
+Further advice regarding their proposed Fellowship project can be obtained in discussion with the President of the Academic Board, Associate Deans (Teaching and Learning) and the Deputy Vice-Chancellor (Academic and Undergraduate).

 Staff should submit their applications to their Dean, who should then forward these with a covering memorandum to the Melbourne Centre for the Study of Higher Education (contact details below).

 The grounds on which they have ranked the various applications should be provided in the memo.
 Particularly for the purpose of judging teaching performance, account should be taken of matters such as the student evaluation of teaching surveys, success in obtaining teaching grants and other evidence of excellence such as awards.
 Deans will be responsible for approving the final project details for successful nominees, and may be required to contribute additional funds to ensure the proposed project objectives can be fulfilled.